-I went through at least three official interviews to earn my netop position, one of which was a group of 4-5 hotdogs and me sitting at a conference room table opposite each other. the final interview was with the head of network operations at the time ("jcl"). in that interview I told him that I wanted to write tools for the NOC and I was willing to be a netop for a year or two so I could learn what was required. while my title never included the words "developer" or "programmer", I was encouraged to write tools to make me more efficient at my job.
+I went through at least three official interviews to earn my netop position, one of which was a group of 4-5 hotdogs (shift leads) and me sitting at a conference room table opposite each other. the final interview was with the head of network operations at the time (John). in that interview I told him that I wanted to write tools for the NOC and I was willing to be a netop for a year or two so I could learn what was required. while my title never included the words "developer" or "programmer", I was encouraged to write tools to make me more efficient at my job.

 I had just started in the NOC as a nightdog (3rd shift).
 One of the hotdogs ("lam") wanted me to run reports by hand on a few of our dialup nodes in order to find problems.
-This would have been a very time consuming task if I had to do it manually, and I did not look forward to it, and I was quite vocal about that.
-I remember asking permission to automate the task and the lam said (paraphrased) "go for it".
+This would have been a very time consuming task if I had to do it manually, I did not look forward to it, and I was quite vocal about that.
+I remember asking permission to automate the task and lam said (paraphrased) "go for it".
 I then set about automating the task as much as possible using C which was the only available language I knew at the time.
 What I came up with was some code that used kerberos to log in to an AIX machine at the POP, parse each line of a node report and compare it to the port above and the port below.
-If there was a significant difference in calls, it drew an ASCII arrow next to the problem port.
-Sanity checking was required, but it saved me a lot of time and the hotdog was pleased.
+If there was a significant difference in call attempts, it drew an ASCII arrow next to the problem port.
+Sanity checking was required, but it saved me a lot of time and the hotdogs were pleased.

-I wrote a read-only Python extension in C that would interface with the Remedy Action Request System v2.0 using their developer library.
+I wrote a read-only Python extension in C that interfaced with the Remedy Action Request System v2.0 using their developer library.
 To update a ticket, my program would shell out to a seperate in-house tool.
 One of the tools I wrote using the extension would go through the tickets in the system and pick out items that had a tracking number in a specific field.
-It would submit the tracking numbers via email to the carrier, and as I got the responses into the trouble mailbox I would paste them into the right tickets.
+It would submit the tracking numbers via email to the shipping carrier, and as it got the responses into the trouble mailbox I would paste them into the right tickets.
 Previously this task was a tedious manual process.

-one thing that I value from my time at the NOC was that after a while, I was assigned "shadows" that I would help with the practical application of their training. normally this involved showing them various tools, hints about how to word emails so customers would be less likely to get offended (aka "the you a*hole test"), etc. I cannot claim that everyone assigned to me as a shadow worked out, but for the most part they did.
+one thing that I value from my time at the NOC was that after a while, I was assigned "shadows" that I would help with the practical application of their training. normally this involved showing them various tools, hints about how to word emails so customers would be less likely to get offended (aka "the you asshole test"), etc. I cannot claim that everyone assigned to me as a shadow worked out, but for the most part they did.